Meet the Practitioner: Dr. Jen Green, ND, FABNO, Naturopathic Oncologist - CancerChoices

 We don’t want to be in separate silos.
 We want a truly holistic view, not only of the patient going through the cancer journey, but we want a holistic view also of the field so that we’re zooming out and influencing the practice of medicine more broadly.

-I just love the 7 Healing Practices › so much for the precise reason that they clearly are describing the foundations of health.
+I just love the 7 Lifestyle Practices › so much for the precise reason that they clearly are describing the foundations of health.
 Naturopathic medicine has six principles and is invested in supporting the foundations of health: sleep, movement, exercise, healthy relationships, decreasing stress, and avoiding toxins.

 These often get overlooked in medicine because it takes time to discuss with people.
 But they’re very, very important and very empowering for people because they’re things that they can do on their own.
-And that’s what I love so much about the 7 Healing Practices and about CancerChoices generally is just that it’s empowering people with information in order to build their health.
+And that’s what I love so much about the 7 Lifestyle Practices and about CancerChoices generally is just that it’s empowering people with information in order to build their health.

 We’ve been trained in some ways to be passive recipients of healthcare.
 And we also, even in the integrative medicine world, can have a little bit of the illusion that we can buy health with supplements, right?
 As opposed to building health with our relationships, with our daily movement practices, with what we choose to eat and how we choose to learn to be in the world in response to stressful situations.
 Regardless of whether it’s cancer care or cardiology or primary care, sleep, exercise, nutrition, and healthy relationships and stress management, those are foundations of health